-For distribution of log information, it may be necessary to filter log content so that log records or reports can be generated that supply log record content selectively to the appropriate recipients.
-The location(s) where log data filtering takes place (e.g., in the Image

-Media Block (IMB) or in external theater-controlled devices or processes) is an implementation decision.
+For distribution of log information, it may be necessary to filter log content so that log reports can be generated that supply log record content selectively to the appropriate recipients.
+The location(s) where log data filtering takes place (e.g., in the Image Media Block (IMB), Outboard Media Block (OMB) or in external theater-controlled devices or processes) is an implementation decision.